TomLany/NOAA-Weather-Grabber/readme.md

 # NOAA Weather Grabber
 version 3.1.0

-This lightweight PHP script gets the current weather condition, temperature, and the name of a corresponding condition image from NOAA and makes the data available for use in your PHP script/website.
+This lightweight PHP script gets the current weather condition, temperature, and the name of a corresponding condition image from the  National Oceanic and Atmospheric Administration (NOAA)'s National Weather Service (NWS) and makes the data available for use in your PHP script/website.

 A built-in caching mechanism saves the results to a JSON file.
 Requests made within the cache period receive cached data.
 The cache is updated during the first request after it expires.